 Positions open, 2016:

-1. We have positions open for Ph.
+1. Ph.
 D. students.
 Please contact Joe Zaia (jzaia at bu.edu) if you are interested in doing a rotation.

-2. Recruiting a post-doctoral associate to work on (1) integrated omics from tissue slides and (2) mass spectrometry of glycosaminoglycans.
+2. Recruiting two post-doctoral associates to work on (1) integrated omics from tissue slides and (2) mass spectrometry of glycosaminoglycans.
 Candidates with a recent Ph.D. in analytical chemistry, biochemistry or a related field should send a resume to Joe Zaia (jzaia at bu.edu).